Anti-inflammatory effects of fluoxetine in lipopolysaccharide(lps)-stimulated microglial cells

 Furthermore, the levels of IL-1beta and IL-6 were also markedly lower in the fluoxetine-treated group compared to the control group.
 This indicates that fluoxetine effectively attenuates the inflammatory response in microglial cells, which play a crucial role in neuroinflammation and neurodegenerative diseases.

-See also Fluoxetine 20 mg nausea
+See also Fluoxetine plus olanzapine

 Anti-Inflammatory Effects